🎧 What You Need

 • FM/HD antenna (window placement preferred)

-Works on Apple Silicon and Intel.
-The smoothest audio path is piping nrsc5 into SoX’s play.
+Works on Apple Silicon and Intel Macs.
+The smoothest audio path is piping nrsc5 into SoX's play command.

 Install Homebrew (skip if you already have it):